All About The Memories

 In the early sixties in

-Ireland that were really only two "scenes" the ballrooms and the
+Ireland there were really only two "scenes" the ballrooms and the

 folk/cabaret circuit.
 The Memories had put together a class act which